andyliangdong/MyTwitter/README.md

 [Y] Contains the user header view
 [Y] Contains a section with the users basic stats: # tweets, # following, # followers [Y] Home Timeline
-[ ] Tapping on a user image should bring up that user's profile page Not done the tweets in the Profile page yet.
+[Y] Tapping on a user image should bring up that user's profile page
-Will add Gif tmr

 Optional

-[ ] Profile Page
+[Y] Profile Page
 [ ] Optional: Implement the paging view for the user description.
 [ ] Optional: As the paging view moves, increase the opacity of the background screen.
 See the actual Twitter app for this effect
 [ ] Optional: Pulling down the profile page should blur and resize the header image.